16 Redstone Parade NE

 Seasonality, demand, and listing timing.

-Condo-specific pricing and buyer context for Beltline sellers.
+Condo-specific pricing signals for Beltline sellers.

 Get realistic value, selling costs, and net proceeds before listing.